David Weil (showrunner)

-David Weil is an American writer, producer, director and showrunner for television.
-He is known for creating the Amazon Prime Video television series Hunters (2020–2023).
-He is also known for creating the Amazon anthology miniseries Solos (2021).
+David Weil (born 1989/1990) is an American television writer, producer, director and showrunner.
+He created the Amazon Prime Video television series Hunters (2020–2023), and the Amazon anthology miniseries Solos (2021).
 He also co-created the series Invasion (2021–present) with Simon Kinberg for Apple TV+.

 Weil grew up in Great Neck, New York.
 He is Jewish.
 He is also the grandson of Holocaust survivors.